Home → Forum

 Founding father Ben Franklin was referencing fire awareness and prevention in the town of Philadelphia, but his words ring true, too, for the lifting and rigging and material-handling industries.

-As a Safety, Maintenance, or Operations Manager, overhead crane inspections are an important part of helping you stay in compliance with inspection standards laid out by sanctioning bodies like OSHA (the Occupational Safety and Health Administration), ASME (the American Society of Mechanical Engineers), ANSI (the American National Standards Institute), and CMAA (the Crane Manufacturers Association of Amerika).
+As a Safety, Maintenance, or Operations Manager, overhead crane inspections are an important part of helping you stay in compliance with inspection standards laid out by sanctioning bodies like OSHA (the Occupational Safety and Health Administration), ASME (the American Society of Mechanical Engineers), ANSI (the American National Standards Institute), and CMAA (the Crane Manufacturers Association of America).

 These standards are detailed, and sometimes, can be confusing to someone who doesn’t work in them on a regular basis.
 As such, one of the first, and most frequently asked, questions is: “How much will my overhead crane inspection cost?”